Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-11.md

 Go to infra repo.

-Clone cp-helm-chart project into the helm chart.
+**Clone cp-helm-chart project into the helm folder of infra project.**

 Then run in the root of infra project:
 ```shell